-First Institute recognizes the importance of a safe, efficient and healthy educational and work environment.
-In recognition of the serious effects of alcohol and drug abuse on the safety and performance of students and employees, this policy provides standards of conduct and clearly prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on its property or as part of any of its activities.
-This policy certifies that as an employer who contracts and receives funding from federal agencies, First Institute will meet requirements of the law for providing a "drug-free workplace."
+First Institute recognizes the importance of a safe, efficient and healthy work and educational environment.
+Being under the influence of any illegal drugs or alcohol on campus or at school sponsored functions poses serious risks to a person's health and safety, and jeopardizes public trust that has been placed in the institution.
+In recognition of the serious effects of alcohol and drug abuse on the safety and performance of students and employees, this policy provides standards of conduct and clearly prohibits the unlawful possession, use, or distribution of illicit drugs by students and employees on its property or as part of any of its activities.
+First Institute is designated "drug free" and only under certain circumstances is the consumption of alcohol permitted.
+It is unlawful to sell, furnish, or provide alcohol to a person under the age of 21 and possession of alcohol by anyone under 21 years of age in a public place is illegal.
+It is also a violation of First Institute's policy for anyone to consume or possess alcohol in any public or private area of campus without prior approval from the Executive Director.

+This policy certifies that as an employer who contracts and receives funding from federal agencies, First Institute meets the requirements of the law for providing a "drug-free workplace."
+First Institute recognizes its employees and students as being adults and expects them to obey the law and to take personal responsibility for their conduct.
+This policy applies to the school community, including faculty, staff, administrators, students, and visitors to the campus, including contractors, sub-contractors, volunteers and service providers.

 First Institute will maintain a workplace free of the illegal use of drugs.
-The unlawful manufacture, distribution, sale, dispensing, possession, or use of illegal drugs, the abuse or improper use of prescribed drugs, and the use of alcohol on First Institute property is prohibited.
-Reporting to work or class under the influence of alcohol or illegal drugs is also prohibited.
+The unlawful manufacture, distribution, sale, dispensing, possession, or use of illegal drugs, the abuse or improper use of prescribed drugs, and the unlawful use of alcohol on First Institute property is prohibited.
+Reporting to work or class under the influence of alcohol or illegal drugs is prohibited.

 Legally prescribed medications taken properly are excluded from prohibition and permitted only to the extent that such medications do not adversely affect a person's work ability, job performance, or the safety of others.